How Much Does Google Ads Cost in Australia? [Contractor Google Ads Pricing Guide 2023]

 That’s why certain keywords can cost $500 and up…PER CLICK.

-The reason we’re sharing these crazy-high prices is to show you there’s method to the madness.
-Companies in insurance, finance and law are willing to pay upwards of $500 per click because earning a new customer will make them waaaay more money than that.
+The reason we’re sharing these crazy-high prices is to show you there’s a method to the madness.
+Companies in insurance, finance, and law are willing to pay upwards of $500 per click because earning a new customer will make them waaaay more money than that.

 They understand Google Ads is an investment, not a cost.

-Always focus on the ROI of Google Ads.
-Not the cost
+Always focus on the Return on Investment of Google Ads

 If you want to get the most out of your PPC campaign, you’ll need the right perspective.